Big Brothers Big Sisters Independence Region

 Note: only those applicants believed to be viable candidates for this opportunity will be contacted.
 No phone calls please.

-BBBS IR promotes a culture of inclusion and seeks talented staff from diverse backgrounds.
-BBBS IR does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, age, disability, veteran status or any other legally protected factor.
+At BBBSI, we serve more than 3,100 children annually in Chester, Delaware, Montgomery and Philadelphia Counties in Pennsylvania, and Burlington, Camden and Gloucester Counties in New Jersey.
+Our aspiration is to develop an organization that reflects our constituent base.
+BBBSI promotes a culture of inclusion and seeks talented staff from diverse backgrounds.
+BBBSI is an equal opportunity employer and does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, age, disability, veteran status, first and second-generation immigrants, and people from low-income families, or any legally protected factor.